Julia Davis: 1998–2006: Career beginnings, Human Remains and Nighty Night

-During their radio sketch series, Five Squeezy Pieces, Arabella Weir introduced Davis to Arthur Mathews and Graham Linehan who cast her as a regular cast member in the television sketch show Big Train (1998).
+She first appeared on television in 1998 in the BBC sketch show Comedy Nation.
+During their radio sketch series Five Squeezy Pieces, Arabella Weir introduced Davis to Arthur Mathews and Graham Linehan who cast her as a regular cast member in the television sketch show Big Train (1998).
 Her career gained a further boost in 1998 after she sent a tape of various characters to Steve Coogan, who invited her to write for and participate in his shows during his 1998 national tour.
 Chris Morris, director of the Big Train pilot, cast her for his 1997–1999 radio series Blue Jam, its successor March–April 2000 TV show Jam, and Brass Eye.
 Davis went on to appear in many comedy television shows including I'm Alan Partridge, I Am Not an Animal, Dr. Terrible's House of Horrible, Ideal and Nathan Barley.

-In November 2000, Human Remains, a dark comedy television series, co-written by and co-starring Rob Brydon and Davis, debuted on BBC Two.
+In November 2000, Human Remains, a dark comedy television series produced by Steve Coogan's production company Baby Cow, co-written by and co-starring Rob Brydon and Davis, debuted on BBC Two.
 In the six-part series, Brydon and Davis played six different couples talking to camera about their unusual relationships.
 The last episode of The Office features Davis, who is heard on the phone as the voice of a woman from a dating agency in conversation with David Brent.
-Davis also appeared in 2003 film and Love Actually.
+Davis also appeared in 2003 film Love Actually.

 In 2004 and 2005, Davis wrote and starred in two series of the BBC Three dark comedy Nighty Night.
 The show is centred on her character of peroxide "blonde" sociopathic beauty therapist Jill Tyrell.

 2007–2010: Gavin & Stacey and Lizzie & Sarah

-From 2007 to 2009, she played Dawn Sutcliffe in Gavin & Stacey, a role which she reprised in 2019 for a Christmas special.
-In 2008, she appeared on Little Britain Abroad as a sexy Russian mail-order bride called Ivanka.
+From 2007 to 2009, she played Dawn Sutcliffe in Gavin & Stacey, a role which she reprised in 2019 for a Christmas special and in 2024 in the finale.
+In 2006, she appeared on Little Britain Abroad as a sexy Russian mail-order bride called Ivanka.

-In 2009 Davis appeared, in the guise of Steve Coogan's personal assistant Debbie Bidwoden, in the TV film Steve Coogan – The Inside Story.
+In 2009, Davis appeared, in the guise of Steve Coogan's personal assistant Debbie Bidwoden, in the TV film Steve Coogan – The Inside Story.

 In 2010, she co-wrote and co-starred in Lizzie and Sarah with Jessica Hynes.
 The pilot aired on 20 March 2010 on BBC Two.
-It was made by Baby Cow Productions, and was considered even darker than Davis's previous work; when the BBC did not commission the remaining episodes of the series, there were online protests.
+It was made by Baby Cow Productions, and was considered even darker than Davis's previous work; when the BBC did not commission a series, despite a Facebook campaign.